shimaore/huge-play/middleware/reference_in_pouchdb.coffee.md

 Merge tags (but keep them ordered)

         doc.tags ?= []
+        if data.tags?
           tags = new Set doc.tags
           for tag in data.tags when not tags.has tag doc.tags.push tag

 Merge calls (but keep them ordered)
 Note: we use the parameter `call` and completely ignore the values in `data.calls`.